 There are some maverick marketed trust schemes available in which the primary motive is the blatant avoidance of social care costs.
 Early advice as part of a wider succession planning exercise is important if gifts are to fall outside the lottery of paying for care.

-For the peace of mind that efficient planning brings contact us now.
+For the peace of mind that efficient planning brings contact us now and we will arrange a free 30 minute telephone consultation for you.
 Our experienced, professional and impartial financial planning advice can help with your family succession planning.